timdeschryver/timdeschryver.dev/content/blog/be-proactive-when-you-join-an-angular-project/index.md

 The [lint-staged](https://github.com/okonet/lint-staged) is a library (yes, another one) that helps us to keep the application in better shape.
 It makes it easy to run commands to staged git files before these are committed.
 In other words, a touched filed is automatically formatted (important if someone's IDE doesn't run prettier) and is checked against ESLint and strictness violations.
-This makes sure that code is always formatted and prevents that there are no violations against strict compilers and ESLint rules.
+This makes sure that code is always formatted and ensures that there are no violations against strict compilers and ESLint rules.
 You could also always run the commands to the whole project, but this could take up some time, using lint-staged makes sure that almost no time is lost.

 To install lint-staged, run the following command.